sv-vv/sugarMill/README.md

 * Moves the installed instance to a different directory (`nusim` uses a hardcoded way to compose installation the path).
 * Activates the developer mode in the installed instance.
-* Runs post-install scripts.
+* Runs local post-install scripts, not included in the Mango repository.
 Several examples are provided: simple SQL files to populate classifiers  tables; PHP scripts to create complex Sugar objects (Users, Accounts); shell scripts for other kinds of tasks (run the Sugar's cron script, f.e).
 * Creates a backup copy of the existing instance (if any).
 * Sets the current branch and commit hash as the version of the installed instance (by default it is `999`, not quite a useful value).
 The version can be checked in the "About" page.